Wei-Kuang/CaWildFire/README.md

 A density plot of fire incidence was plotted against time series (x axis).
 There is a clearly window of fire incident between July and October.
 <img src="image/FireSta_output.gif" height="400">

-## When is the peak of California wildfire of a year?

 ## The chances of fire incidents in June-May was 10% more after year 2009.